JoseLuisManzanaresRivera/insight4health/_posts/2020-03-11-The-market-value-of-health-information .md

   - Public Health
   - Healh economics
 author: José Luis Manzanares Rivera
-paginate: false
+paginate: true
 ---
 **Insight4health** provides a platform to analyze public health trends in   Mexico.
-Currently Latin American countries represent a huge market in       terms of health care information.
-Insight4health incorporates data          science tools that transforms data from several sources, both  public and   private, into detailed input for decision making.
+Currently Latin American countries represent a huge emerging market in terms of health care information. **Insight4health** incorporates data science tools that transforms data from several sources, both  public and private, into detailed input for acurate decision making.

-> Curabitur blandit tempus porttitor.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Nullam id dolor id nibh ultricies vehicula ut id elit.
+>  Generating evidence that contributes to design strategies to efficiently allocate resources is a permanent task that is relevant particularly when dealing with high cost diseases.
+Having access to reliable information becomes key to achieve this goal.

 Etiam porta **sem malesuada magna** mollis euismod.
 Cras mattis consectetur purus sit amet fermentum.
 Aenean lacinia bibendum nulla sed consectetur.

 --page-break--

-## Inline HTML elements
+## UNleash data science potential to analyze public health patterns

-Insight4health was created by  [José Luis Manzanares Rivera](https://www.colef.mx/posgrado/profesores/borrador-automatico-31/) as an effort to disseminate  research in the Health economics domain.
+**Insight4health** was created by  [José Luis Manzanares Rivera](https://www.colef.mx/posgrado/profesores/borrador-automatico-31/) as an effort to disseminate  research in the Health economics domain.

+From a social epidemiological prespective  we consider that time and space may contribute to undertand the causes of the causes of desease.

 * **To bold text**, use `<strong>`.
 * _To italicize text_, use `<em>`.